-and the final forecaster issues the Student's t distribution with five degrees of freedom, all of which 420 are constructed to have the same mean and variance as the outcome distribution.
-Figure 4 displays 421 the cPIT histograms for the three approaches, with a threshold equal to two.
-The logistic forecaster 422 is the ideal forecaster, resulting in a uniform cPIT histogram, whereas the other two forecasters 423 are oppositely biased: the normally distributed forecasts exhibit too light a tail, indicating a large 424 proportion of the observations that exceed t fall in the tail of the conditional Gaussian distribution, 425 while the Student's t distribution has a heavier tail than the logistic distribution, resulting in 426 forecasts that over-predict the severity of extreme events.
-427
+If the cPIT histogram is not uniform, then the shape of the histogram can be used to infer what errors are present in the forecast.
+For example, suppose the observations are drawn from a logistic distribution with a random mean and fixed variance, and consider three competing forecasters: the first forecaster issues the normal distribution as a forecast, the second issues the logistic distribution, and the final forecaster issues the Student's t distribution with five degrees of freedom, all of which are constructed to have the same mean and variance as the outcome distribution.
+Figure 4 displays the cPIT histograms for the three approaches, with a threshold equal to two.
+The logistic forecaster is the ideal forecaster, resulting in a uniform cPIT histogram, whereas the other two forecasters are oppositely biased: the normally distributed forecasts exhibit too light a tail, indicating a large proportion of the observations that exceed t fall in the tail of the conditional Gaussian distribution, while the Student's t distribution has a heavier tail than the logistic distribution, resulting in forecasts that over-predict the severity of extreme events.

-While the number of bins to display in a PIT histogram is often chosen to equal the number 428 of possible ranks within a reference ensemble prediction system, there is no canonical choice for 429 the number of bins in a cPIT histogram.
-Hence, although histogram-based diagnostic tools are 430 commonly employed to assess forecast calibration, we instead recommend visualising conditional 431 calibration using PIT reliability diagrams (Gneiting and Resin 2021).
-PIT reliability diagrams 432 display the empirical cumulative distribution function of the observed PIT values, and, as with 433 standard reliability diagrams, a straight line along the graph's diagonal is indicative of a calibrated 434 prediction system.
-Conditional PIT reliability diagrams analogously display the conditional PIT 435 values, and cPIT reliability diagrams for the three forecasters in the previous example are presented 436 in Figure 4.
-437
+While the number of bins to display in a PIT histogram is often chosen to equal the number of possible ranks within a reference ensemble prediction system, there is no canonical choice for the number of bins in a cPIT histogram.
+Hence, although histogram-based diagnostic tools are commonly employed to assess forecast calibration, we instead recommend visualising conditional calibration using PIT reliability diagrams (Gneiting and Resin, 2021).
+PIT reliability diagrams display the empirical cumulative distribution function of the observed PIT values, and, as with standard reliability diagrams, a straight line along the graph's diagonal is indicative of a calibrated prediction system.
+Conditional PIT reliability diagrams analogously display the conditional PIT values, and cPIT reliability diagrams for the three forecasters in the previous example are presented in Figure 4.